stefaleon/SportsStore/README.md

 * The *AddScoped* method specifies that the same object should be used to satisfy related requests for *Cart* instances.
 How requests are related can be configured, but by default, it means that any *Cart* required by components handling the same HTTP request will receive the same object.
 Rather than provide the *AddScoped* method with a type mapping, a lambda expression is invoked to satisfy *Cart* requests.
 The expression receives the collection of services that have been registered and passes the collection to the *GetCart* method of the
 *SessionCart* class.
 The result is that requests for the *Cart* service will be handled by creating *SessionCart* objects, which will serialize themselves as session data when they are modified.
 * The *AddSingleton* method specifies that the same object should always be used.
 The service tells MVC to use the *HttpContextAccessor* class when implementations of the *IHttpContextAccessor* interface are required.
 This service is required so that the current session in the *SessionCart* class can be accessed.

+&nbsp;
+### 41 Simplify the Cart Controller

+ * Rework the *CartController* class to take advantage of the new service.
+ * The *CartController* class indicates that it needs a *Cart* object by declaring a constructor argument, which has allowed the removal of the methods that read and write data from the session and the steps required to write updates.
+The result is a controller that is simpler and remains focused on its role in the application without having to worry about how *Cart* objects are created or persisted.
+And, since services are available throughout the application, any component can get hold of the user’s cart using the same technique.